Marvel-Discord/marvel-discord-docs/docs/management/website.md

 We have a website!
 It can be found at https://marvelcord.com/.

-This website is open-source and can be found at https://github.com/Rocked03/marvel-discord-site.
-It's built using Next.js and Typescript, and is hosted using Netlify.
+This website is [open-source](https://github.com/Rocked03/marvel-discord-site), built using Next.js and Typescript, and is hosted using Netlify.

 ## Invite